espressif/esp-idf/examples/bluetooth/hci/README.md

-# Bluetooth Examples for Bluedroid host
+# Bluetooth Examples for Host Controller Interface

 Note: To use examples in this directory, you need to have Bluetooth enabled in configuration.